itcentralng/naf-rnd-project-643-esd/README.md

 3. Upgrade the database `flask db upgrade`

+4. To populate the datebase for the firs time check and run `python manage.py`.

-4. Start the server by running `./run`.
+5. Start the server by running `flask run`.